While going to Tibet with babies or toddlers might sound difficult, or even impossible, it is not!

 Mild altitude sickness, if experienced, goes away on its own after descending to lower altitude, so be prepared to change your travel plans when necessary.

-The best way to acclimatise is to arrive by train.
+The best way to acclimatize is to arrive by train.
 The Qinghai-Tibet railway starts in Xining.
-Situated above 2000m, Xining is a great place to stay for few days to allow slow acclimatisation - it is also a great place to sample some delicious foods in its Muslim quarter.
+Situated above 2000m, Xining is a great place to stay for a few days to allow slow acclimatization - it is also a great place to sample some delicious foods in its Muslim quarter.

-From Xining, your can take a day trip to Qinghai Lake (3260m), that is the largest lake in China.
+From Xining, you can take a day trip to Qinghai Lake (3260m), the largest lake in China.
 It is easily accessible and is surrounded by all necessary tourist amenities such as toilets and food venues.
-It is a great way to test your acclimatisation.
+It is a great way to test your acclimatization.
 The best way to get there is to hire a car with a driver, that can be arranged by Tibet Vista.

 I recommend taking a train that departs in the evening - this will allow you to make the most of the supreme views once the train reaches the higher elevation and sparsely populated Tibetan Plateau.